thirdweb-example/thirdweb-stripe/README.md

 **3. Subscribing**

 Now everything we need is setup to use our application.
 We can run `yarn dev` or `npm run dev` to start the application and then navigate to `localhost:3000`.
-From here, we can connect our wallet, login, and then click the subcribe button to subscribe to our product and go through stripes flow.
-Once we are redirected back to the original page, we can verify that the subscription was created successfully by clicking the check subcription button, and the subscription should also show up in the Stripe dashboard.
+From here, we can connect our wallet, login, and then click the subscribe button to subscribe to our product and go through stripes flow.
+Once we are redirected back to the original page, we can verify that the subscription was created successfully by clicking the check subscription button, and the subscription should also show up in the Stripe dashboard.

 ## Browse the Source Code